Westport Disorderly Conduct Arrests

 For many people arrested on disorderly conduct charges in Westport, the ensuing case against him generally proceeds without much delay and can usually end positively for the arrested party.
 Provided they retain a skilled criminal defense attorney, many disorderly conduct charges can be resolved without criminal penalties or any mark on the arrested party’s criminal record.

-On the other hand, arrests for disorderly conduct that law enforcement classifies as domestic violence are a very different matter.
+On the other hand, arrests that law enforcement classifies as domestic violence are a very different matter.
 People arrested for domestic violence disorderly conduct must attend an arraignment hearing in court the next business day, during which a judge will usually issue some sort of protective order against them.

 Will DCF Become Involved?

-A person arrested for domestic violence disorderly conduct in Westport may also have to deal with DCF investigations, loss of employment opportunities, and even removal from their home before they get their day in court.
+A person arrested for domestic violence disorderly conduct may also have to deal with DCF investigations, loss of employment opportunities, and even removal from their home before they get their day in court.
 In light of these potential consequences, it is especially important to retain legal counsel if there is any suspicion of domestic violence attached to a disorderly conduct arrest.

 A Westport Attorney Can Help Following a Disorderly Conduct Arrest